 (1) In principle, delivery is made within three weeks from the date when the Customer receives confirmation of his/her order.
 Delivery dates and times are only binding if they are expressly confirmed as such by Spreadshirt in writing.

-(2) Delivery is available to Germany as well as some European countries: More information can be found at www.spreadshirt.net.
+(2) Delivery is available to Germany and many other countries: More information can be found at www.help.spreadshirt.com/hc/en-gb.

 (4) If in exceptional circumstances delivery is not possible within the period of three weeks after conclusion of the contract mentioned in (1), Spreadshirt shall promptly inform the customer about it in writing, at the latest with the expiration of this time limit (§ 126b of the German Civil Code).
 The customer is then entitled to a right of withdrawal, which they, in turn, shall exercise immediately in writing (§ 126b of the German Civil Code).